The Return of Tarzan: Plot summary

 Meanwhile, Hazel reaches Cape Town, meeting Jane.
 With Jane is her father, Professor Porter, and her fiancé, Tarzan's cousin William Cecil Clayton.
-They are all invited on a cruise up the west coast of Africa aboard the Lady Alice, the yacht of another friend, Lord Tennington.
-Rokoff, now using the alias of M. Thuran, ingratiates himself with the party and is invited along.
+They are soon invited to cruise up the west coast of Africa aboard the Lady Alice, the steam yacht of another friend, Lord Tennington.
+Rokoff, now using the alias of "M. Thuran", ingratiates himself with the party and is invited along.
 The Lady Alice eventually breaks down and sinks, forcing the passengers and crew into the lifeboats.
 The one containing Jane, Clayton and "Thuran" is separated from the others and suffers privations.
 Coincidentally, the boat makes shore in the same general area that Tarzan did.

-The three construct a rude shelter and eke out an existence of near starvation for weeks until Jane and Clayton are surprised in the forest by a lion.
-Clayton loses Jane's respect by cowering in fear before the beast instead of defending her, but they are not attacked and discover the lion dead, speared by an unknown hand.
+After weeks of near-starvation and misery from sleeping in a crude shelter, Jane attempts to hunt for meat but soon runs into a lion.
+Clayton reveals his cowardice and abandons Jane, but the lion is suddenly killed by a thrown spear.
 Their hidden savior is in fact Tarzan, who does not reveal himself due to anger at seeing Jane with Clayton.
-Tarzan renounces any dealings with other humans, abandons the Waziri, and rejoins his original ape clan.
-Jane breaks off her engagement to William, no longer able to hide her true love for Tarzan.
+Tarzan rejects his humanity, abandoning the Waziri and returning to his original ape clan.
+Jane breaks off her engagement to Clayton, no longer able to hide her true love for Tarzan.

-Later, Jane is kidnapped and taken to Opar by Oparians who were pursuing their escaped sacrifice, Tarzan.
+Jane is then kidnapped and taken to Opar by a war party sent to find Tarzan.
 The ape man learns of Jane's capture and tracks them, saving her from being sacrificed by La, who is crushed by Tarzan's spurning of her for Jane.
-After searching for Jane, Clayton is incapacitated with a fever.
-Thuran abandons him to die and discovers other survivors from the Lady Alice who came to shore some miles away.
-He says that he is the sole survivor of his lifeboat.
+Clayton tries to go after her but is soon struck down by illness.
+Thuran discovers other survivors from the Lady Alice who came to shore some miles away.
+He leads them away from Clayton and lies that he is the only survivor of his lifeboat.

-Tarzan and Jane return to Jane's shelter, along the way encountering Busuli and some Waziri who have been searching for their king.
-At the shelter, Clayton is at the point of death.
-Before dying, he reveals to Tarzan and Jane that he knows Tarzan is the true Lord Greystoke.
+Tarzan and Jane return to Jane's shelter, along the way encountering Busuli who asks him to return to the Waziri.
+They find Clayton on the verge of death; before dying, he formally passes the title of Lord Greystoke to Tarzan.
 Tarzan and Jane return to his boyhood cabin and bury Clayton alongside his aunt and uncle.
 There, they encounter the castaways, who have been recovered by D'Arnot in a French navy vessel.
 Tarzan exposes Thuran as Rokoff and the French arrest him.

 Tarzan weds Jane and Tennington weds Hazel in a double ceremony performed by Professor Porter, who had been ordained a minister in his youth.
-Then they all set sail for civilization, taking along the treasure Tarzan found in Opar.
-The Waziri receive gifts from the French and reluctantly accept the departure of their king.
+Busuli and the Waziri accept gifts from the French and depart with heavy hearts.
+The newly christened Lord Greystoke departs for England with the others, along with a sizable amount of treasure from Opar.